idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

 To accompany the multi-apps, variable transfers must be specified for coupling.
 We want to pass the outer wall temperature calculated in the BISON thermal model to SAM.
-We then want SAM to compute the coolant temperature and heat transfer coefficient to pass back to the BISON thermal model.
+SAM will then compute the coolant temperature and heat transfer coefficient to pass back to the BISON thermal model.
 There is also coupling between the thermal BISON model and mechanical model.
-The temperature distribution from the thermal model is transfered to the mechanical model.
+A transfer is defined to pass the temperature distribution from the thermal model to the mechanical model.
 The mechanical model then solves for the thermal expansion and transfers the x and y displacements back to the thermal model.

 !listing sfr/vtr/steady/bison_thermal_only_1.i